Persian mythology: Overview of the world

-In the mythological beliefs of Iranians before Zoroastrian, the world was round and flat like a plate.
+In the mythological beliefs of Iranians before Zoroastrianism, the world was round and flat like a plate.
 The sky was also imagined as stone and hard as a diamond.
 The earth in the center was completely flat and untouched, and there was no movement between the earth, the moon, and the stars.
 But everything changed by Ahura Mazda.
-The dynamism arose, the mountains were created, the rivers flowed, and the moon and stars began to rotate.
-In the general picture of the world at that time, the world was divided into seven regions, the center of which was called Khoonirth, and six satellite lands were around it.
-The sky had three levels of star base, moon base and sun base.
+Dynamism arose, the mountains were created, the rivers flowed, and the moon and stars began to rotate.
+The world was divided into seven regions at that time, the center of which was called Khoonirth, and six satellite lands were around it.
+The sky had three levels: star base, moon base and sun base.
 Dark Mountain, which was located in Alborz, was considered the center of the universe.
-The message of Iranian myths is the confrontation of two gems of good and evil.
-One is truth and the other is untruth, one is fragrant and the other is bright, one is light and the other is darkness.
+The message of Iranian myths is the confrontation of good and evil.
+One is truth and the other is untruth, one is light and the other is darkness.
 In fact, serving good concepts is still one of the great mythological messages of Iran.